ovn-org/ovn-kubernetes/contrib/README.md

 - Support for hybrid cluster with master/minion nodes on different cloud providers.

-- Windows Server 2016 build number 14393

-- Windows Server 2016 build version 1803

 - Different Linux versions support (currently only Ubuntu 14.04 and 16.04 supported)

 ### Known issues

-- Windows Server 2016 build version 1709 requires the Hyper-V feature for the moment.
-This will be fixed with the next release of Open vSwitch on Windows

-- The interface on Windows should be able to receive the IP via DHCP

 - Warning: the firewall on Windows gets disabled for this test